LoloziAnas/employee-api-springboot/README.md

 ### Employees Management System

-In this Github Repository, we create a Spring MVC web application for Employee Management System with the following CRUD operations:
+In this Github Repository, we create a Spring web application for Employee Management System with the following CRUD operations:
 - Get all the employees
 - Add a new employee
 - Update an employee